rakib54/rakib54/README.md

-- 🌱 I'm currently learning problem-solving, DS, and Algorithm
+- 🌱 I'm currently learning Node Js
-- 👯 I’m looking to collaborate on React.js
+- 👯 I’m looking to collaborate on React.js and Next Js
 - 📫 How to reach me **rakibur74@gmail.com**

 <h3 align="left">Connect with me:</h3>